infinitered/ignite-bowser/readme.md

 * `LoginScreen.js` - an example login screen.
 Read the comments in there to learn more!
 * `Styles` - styling for each of the above containers and screens

+To generate a new Container or Screen you can use the following generator commands:

+* `ignite g container New` - Will create a `New.js` and also a `Styles/NewStyle.js`.
+* `ignite g list New` - The same as the `container` command, but it will give you a walkthrough to generate a ListView screen.
+Allowing you to even pick `FlatList` or not, grid, and some other options.
+* `ignite g screen New` - Will create a `NewScreen.js` and also a `Styles/NewScreenStyle.js`.
+Important to mention that the `screen` generator will add the `Screen` on the file/class name to make easierto identify

+Those commands will also add the new container to the navigations file.

 ### Navigation

 Your primary and other navigation components reside here.